 Photography | Curation

-By attending art and curatorial residencies and workshops in Nairobi and abroad, a growing aspect of his practice is the ability to curate interventions that promote exchanges across traditional and modern platforms.
+By attending artistic and curatorial residencies and workshops in Nairobi and abroad, a growing aspect of his practice is the ability to curate interventions that promote exchanges across traditional and modern platforms.
 His use of shapes, objects and patterns become visual elements that define his work.

 Joel employs emphasis on the importance of technique, process and presentation of his work.
 In 2023; Image & Exploration showcased family archival work at Goethe Institut that informed of the life and journey of photo albums with a personal feel.
 It explored the purpose and role of photographs in an African family setting.
 Besides, it aimed at formulating alternative ways through which photographic material may be approached as evidence of histories.